Vice Versa (1988 film)

-Vice Versa is a 1988 American comedy film directed by Brian Gilbert and starring Judge Reinhold and Fred Savage.
+Vice Versa is a 1988 American fantasy comedy film directed by Brian Gilbert and starring Judge Reinhold and Fred Savage.
 It is the fourth film adaptation of F. Anstey's 1882 novel of the same name, following the British films released in 1916, 1937 and 1948.

 Plot

 In Thailand, a pair of thieves steal an ancient skull from a Buddhist monastery.

-Marshall Seymour is vice president of a Chicago department store in charge of buying.
+Marshall Seymour is vice president of a Chicago department store.
 He is divorced and has an 11-year-old son named Charlie, for whom he has little time.
 He and his girlfriend Sam visit Thailand to purchase exotic merchandise.
-At the same time, an art thief named Turk tries to purchase an ornate skull but must find a way to smuggle it out of the country.
-He places it with one of Marshall's purchases so that he and his accomplice Lillian Brookmeyer can make a switch.
+At the same time, an art thief named Turk must find a way to smuggle an ornate skull out of the country.
+He places it with one of Marshall's purchases so that he and his accomplice Lillian Brookmeyer can make a switch later.

-When Marshall returns, he takes Charlie for a few days while his mother Robyn and stepfather Cliff are on vacation.
-While holding the skull, they enter into an argument about how they wish that they could be in each other's bodies.
-It is revealed that the skull possesses supernatural magical powers, and they suddenly find that they have switched bodies.
-After the initial shock, they realize they must live out their lives as each other, and Marshall heads to school to deal with tests, bullies and hockey practice while Charlie assumes his father's role as a vice president from an 11-year-old's viewpoint.
+When Marshall returns home, he takes Charlie for a few days while his mother Robyn and stepfather Cliff are on vacation.
+While holding the skull, they wish that they could be in each other's bodies.
+The skull possesses magical powers, and they suddenly find that they have switched bodies.

-One night, Charlie and Sam attend a concert that Marshall had forbidden him to attend.
-The date improves Marshall's relationship with Sam.
+The two realize they must live out their lives as each other.
+Marshall heads to school, while Charlie assumes his father's role as a vice president.

 Marshall and Charlie visit the museum and talk with Professor Kerschner, who explains the true nature of the skull and wishes to show it to a lama before returning it to them.
-Robyn arrives home earlier than expected and, not knowing what has transpired, is furious at the sight of Marshall (as Charlie) drinking a martini.
+Robyn arrives home earlier than expected and is furious at the sight of Marshall (as Charlie) drinking a martini.